Selected Passages from Hungarian-Ottoman Wars

 Autumn 1599 – Negotiations between the Ottomans and the Imperials

-The army of Grand Vizier Ibrahim was just advancing slowly in Hungary because they were waiting for the auxiliary forces to join them and the Crimean Tatars to arrive.
-They have reached Buda only by the middle of September.
-The Sublime Port now has wanted to finish the war by all means because of the huge costs and the uprising of the Dzselali people in Anatolia.
-But they wanted to take back Esztergom, either by siege or by talks.
-The talks began in October.
-As for the Tatar Khan Gházi Giráj, he had tried to make his own truce before but it could not have been successful because of the high demands of the Sublime Port (they wanted to have Esztergom and Győr, keeping Eger at the same time).
+Grand Vizier Ibrahim’s army moved slowly in Hungary, waiting for auxiliary forces and Crimean Tatars to join them.
+By mid-September, they arrived in Buda.
+The Sublime Port wanted to end the war by all means because of the huge costs and the uprising of the Dzselali people in Anatolia.
+They tried to take back Esztergom either by siege or by talks.
+Tatar leader Gházi Giráj attempted to establish a truce on his own but failed since the Sublime Port demanded too much.
+They wished to retain control of Eger and add Esztergom and Győr to their territory.

 A Hungarian nobleman

-The participants of the talks were Chancellor Bartholomäeus Pezzen, the Archbishop of Esztergom Kutassy János, the President of the Military Council, David Ungnad, Chief Captain Pálffy Miklós while the Turks sent Pasha Murad of Diyarbekir, Mehmed kethüda, and the Crimean Tatar Agha Ahmed.
+Chancellor Bartholomäeus Pezzen, Archbishop Kutassy János, President David Ungnad of the Military Council, and Chief Captain Pálffy Miklós represented one side, while Turkey’s delegation included Pasha Murad of Diyarbekir, Mehmed kethüda, and the Crimean Tatar Agha Ahmed.

-The location was an island of the Danube River called Helemba, equal distance from both sides.
-The negotiations began on 6 October.
+The discussions took place on an island of the Danube River called Helemba, equally distant from both sides. on October 6th.

 The situation in the first years of the 1590s

-The Christians declared that Transylvania and Wallachia were the properties of the Habsburgs or they were minimum neutral lands.
-They claimed Eger, Bihács, and Ripacs castles back and agreed on the rest of the “status quo”.
-Instead of sending the tax to the Sultan, they recommended that both rulers should send gifts to each other and the time of the truce should be minimum 8-10 years.
-The Ottomans insisted on getting Esztergom so the talks have come to an end.
+The Christians claimed that Transylvania and Wallachia were Habsburg possessions or at least neutral lands.
+They asked for Eger, Bihács, and Ripacs castles back and approved the rest of the “status quo.”
+Rather than sending tax to the Sultan, they proposed both leaders exchange gifts and the truce lasted at least 8-10 years.
+The Ottomans demanded Esztergom.
+It was an impossible claim, so the talks ended.

 Nógrád castle, by Pazirik Kft

-Then, Ibrahim has come up with a new proposal, he would have reconsidered his claim for Esztergom if they had got Fülek, Szécsény, Palota, and Veszprém castles.
-As there was no agreement, Ibrahim has moved to besiege Érsekújvár (Nové Zámky) castle.
-When the Day of Kászim has come (the end of war season), he returned to Pest and went to his wintering place on 3 November.
-Meanwhile, Pálffy and Nádasdy scattered an army of Tatars which were burning and pillaging near Szécsény Castle.
+Ibrahim had a new proposal: he would have reconsidered his claim for Esztergom if they had obtained Fülek, Szécsény, Palota, and Veszprém castles.
+Unfortunately, they couldn’t reach an agreement, so Ibrahim decided to besiege Érsekújvár (Nové Zámky) castle instead.
+After the end of the war season (the Day of Kászim), he returned to Pest and went to his wintering place on November 3rd.
+Pálffy and Nádasdy, on the other hand, dispersed a group of Tatars who were burning and pillaging near Szécsény Castle.

-There was another campaign of the Christians, they launched an attack to the south of Lake Balaton, led by Schwarzenberg, Pálffy, and Nádasdy.
-They took (Vár)Gesztes Castle and they took Csesznek Castle, Lak, and Bolondvár (Balatonszemes) as well.
-The Turks fled from Koppány Castle and from Dombó, Ozora.
-The siege of Kaposvár Castle has been not successful due to the cold weather.
-The Christians moved to their wintering places on 23 November, after a very eventful year.
+The Christians launched another campaign to the south of Lake Balaton, led by Schwarzenberg, Pálffy, and Nádasdy.
+They captured (Vár)Gesztes Castle, Csesznek Castle, Lak, and Bolondvár (Balatonszemes).
+The Turks fled from Koppány Castle and Dombó, Ozora.
+However, the siege of Kaposvár Castle failed because of the cold weather.
+On November 23, the Christians moved to their wintering locations after a very eventful year.

 Sources: Szibler Gábor and Szerecz Miklós